ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab03.md

 4. Run the ant build.xml file with <code>ant -p</code> and see what the ant targets are.
 Then also look into the build.xml file directly&mdash;if there are some targets that don't have description elements but SHOULD, that's something to notice.
 5. Try compiling and running the code and see if the code actually works or not.

-Once you've done all of that, show it to your mentor.
-Then, along with your mentor, come up with a plan for some things you can do in about 2-3 hours time that can improve the code somewhat.
+Once you've done all of that, invite your mentor to come over and talk with you about the repo you were assigned.
+Your mentor will likely be familiar with the project already&mdash;over the last couple of weeks, they spent some time looking at it.
+Along with your mentor, come up with a plan for some things you can do in about 2-3 hours time that can improve the code somewhat.
 These may include:

 1. Writing proposals for improving the README (perhaps with screenshots, developer documentation, and build/usage instructions)
 1. Identifying bugs with the project